DependableSystemsLab/LLTFI/README.md

 LLTFI
 =====

 LLTFI, which stands for Low Level Tensor Fault Injector, is an upgraded extension of [LLFI](https://github.com/DependableSystemsLab/LLFI), which operates on ML (TensorFlow and PyTorch) programs in addition to C/C++ programs.
+Please refer to the following [paper](https://blogs.ubc.ca/dependablesystemslab/2021/08/31/wip-lltfi-low-level-tensor-fault-injector/) for more information about LLTFI.

 Because LLTFI is designed to be backwards compatible with LLFI, the basic setup instructions for LLTFI are the same as those of LLFI.
 **For instructions on how to setup and run LLTFI on ML programs, please read [this page](sample_programs/mnist).**